-Users have different expectations when watching TV, compared to using a phone or tablet.
+Users have different expectations when watching TV than when they are using a phone or tablet.
 A typical TV user sits about 10 feet away from the screen, so small details are less noticeable and small text is hard to read.
 Since users sit away from a TV, they must use a remote control device to navigate and make selections rather than touching elements on the screen.
 These differences significantly affect the requirements for what makes a good TV user experience.

-The first step toward creating a great experience for TV users is to review and follow the Android TV design guidelines, which provides instructions on how to build the best user experience for TV apps.
-You should also review the Building TV Apps training, to understand the fundamental implementation requirements for a TV app.
+The first step toward creating a great experience for TV users is to review and follow the Android TV design guidelines.
+To understand the fundamental implementation requirements for a TV app, also review the Build TV Apps training.

-Important: To ensure a great user experience, apps for TV devices must meet specific requirements for usability.
-Only apps that meet the following quality criteria will qualify as an Android TV app on Google Play.
+Important: To help ensure a great user experience, apps for TV devices must meet specific requirements for usability.
+Only apps that meet the quality criteria on this page qualify as an Android TV app on Google Play.

-Note: For information about how to publish your TV apps in Google Play, see Distributing to Android TV.
+For information about how to publish your TV apps in Google Play, see Distribute to Android TV.

 Visual design and user interaction

-These criteria ensure that your app follows critical design and interaction patterns to ensure a consistent, intuitive, and enjoyable user experience on TV devices.
+The following criteria help ensure that your app follows critical design and interaction patterns for a consistent, intuitive, and enjoyable user experience on TV devices.

 The app displays a launcher icon in the Android TV Launcher after installation.
-(Learn how)
+For more information, see Declare a TV activity.

-The app displays a 320 x 180px full-size banner as its launcher icon in the Android TV Launcher.
-(Learn how)
+The app displays a 320x180-pixel full-size banner as its launcher icon in the Android TV Launcher.
+For more information, see Provide a home screen banner.

 If the app is a game, it appears in the Games row in the Android TV Launcher.

 The app runs successfully when the user selects the application banner from the home screen.
-(Learn how)
+For more information, see Run TV apps.

 All app interfaces are presented in landscape orientation.
-(Learn how)
+For more information, see Build basic TV layouts.

-The app displays core text at 16sp or higher in size.
-(Learn how)
+The app displays core text at 16sp or larger.
+For more information, see Designing for TV.

-The app displays all text at 12sp or higher in size.
-(Learn how)
+The app displays all text at 12sp or larger.

 The app does not display any text or functionality that is partially cut off by the edges of the screen.
-(Learn how)
+For more information, see Overscan.

 The app does not partially obscure other apps.
 The app fills the entire screen and has a non-transparent background.

-The app does not depend on a remote controller having a Menu button to access user interface controls.
-(Learn how)
+The app does not depend on a remote control device having a Menu button to access user interface controls.

 Back button presses lead back to the Android TV home screen.
-(Learn how)
+For more information, see Provide appropriate Back-button behavior.

-For apps with a live TV feed integrated on the Live tab, the app meets frictionless playback and direct-back requirements.
-(Learn how)
+If the app has a live TV feed integrated on the Live tab, the app meets frictionless playback and direct-back requirements.
+For more information, see Back Button.

 These criteria ensure that your app is configured correctly and provides the expected functional behavior.